Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 Notifications

 Notification of results will be sent by email.
 You must ensure that you provide an active email address and that spam filters are set to accept emails from BPS@PhotoCompEntries.net.
 Notifications will not be sent by post.
+Certificates for all acceptances and awards will be sent shortly after the results email.
+Medals will be posted separately

 Public Showings